Spiritual signs in nature and their meaning in indigenous cultures

 - letting go

-- the transition from one cycle to another
+- the passage from one cycle to another

 The loon is often associated with northern lakes and the silence of nature.
 Its call can evoke: